prettyirrelevant/supersub/README.md

 ### 1. supersub-contracts

 This submodule contains the core smart contracts for Supersub, including the Subscription Plugin and Cross-Chain Bridge contracts.
-For more details, refer to the [supersub-contracts README](supersub-contracts/README.md).
+For more details, refer to the [supersub-contracts README](https://github.com/ScMofeoluwa/supersub-contracts/blob/5debac1504270bbadcabe93505d979417d64bcad/README.md).

 ### 2. supersub-server

 The server component of Supersub handles user authentication, subscription management, and interaction with the smart contracts.
 It is built using Node.js, Express.js, and Prisma ORM.
-For more information, refer to the [supersub-server README](supersub-server/README.md).
+For more information, refer to the [supersub-server README](https://github.com/prettyirrelevant/supersub-server/blob/main/README.md).

 ### 3. supersub-ui

 This submodule houses the user interface for Supersub, built with React and Typescript.
 It provides a user-friendly way for service providers to manage their products and subscriptions, and for users to subscribe to services.
 For more details, refer to the [supersub-ui README](supersub-ui/README.md).

+### 4. supersub-sdk
+The Supersub SDK is a JavaScript library that provides a convenient way to interact with the Supersub smart contracts and server API.
+It abstracts away the low-level details of working with Web3 and smart contracts, making it easier to integrate Supersub functionality into your applications.
+For more information, refer to the [supersub-sdk README](supersub-sdk/README.md).

 ## Contributing